 Because Vancouver has such strict standards when it comes to oil tanks and how they must be removed, this is no job for an amateur.
-It is very important to see professional help when removing an old oil tank not only to be sure the job is done right but to prevent contamination of groundwater and soil.
-CERC has been a leading expert in underground heating oil tank removal for many years and can help homeowners who are facing this task to be sure they are in compliance with all regulations and remove their tanks correctly.
+It is very important to have a professional help when removing an old oil tank, not only to be sure the job is done right, but to prevent contamination of groundwater and soil.
+CERC Oil Tank Removal has been a leading expert in underground heating oil tank removal and remediation for many years and can help homeowners who are facing this daunting task to be sure they are in compliance with all regulations and remove their old oil tanks correctly.

 While it is important to consider the environmental implications of an old oil tank, it is also important to comply with all government guidelines and regulations.
-Failure to do so while attempting a tank removal can result in terrible expense and delays.
+Failure to do so while attempting an oil tank removal can result in terrible expense and delays.

-All areas of Vancouver require certain permits and other paperwork to be completed, but there is little continuity between the sections of Vancouver and the requirements.
-Bylaws for each area differ, so it is crucial to ensure that homeowners are following all the steps necessary to effect a smooth and safe removal that complies with the government’s standards.
-Further, it helps to know some of the “secrets” surrounding tank removal by hiring a professional like CERC with years of experience.
+All areas of Vancouver require certain permits and other paperwork to be completed, but there is little continuity between the various suburbs of Vancouver and the requirements.
+Bylaws for each area differ, so it is crucial to ensure that homeowners are following all the steps necessary to ensure a smooth and safe removal that complies with the government standards.
+Further, it helps to know some of the “secrets” surrounding tank removal by hiring a professional like CERC Oil Tank Removal with years of experience.

 For example, West Vancouver requires a permit from City Hall that is notoriously expensive, often costing hundreds of dollars.
 The Greater Vancouver area, however, issues the same permit at about half the cost.
 Most West Vancouver homeowners would have no way of knowing this, but a professional from CERC can help them understand the options and choose the right way to secure the permit.